GSA/fcsm/resources/conferences/2020-research-policy.md

 care due to the pandemic.
 The RANDS during COVID-19 survey was fielded in two rounds during the summer of 2020 and experimental estimates were publicly released for both rounds.
-This has been a joint effort between the Division of Research and Methodology’s (DRM) Collaborating Center for Questionnaire Design and Evaluation Research (CCQDER) and Collaborating Center for Statistical Research and Survey Design (CCSRSD) and involved the development of the questionnaire, including the development of COVID-19 related questions, as well as the calibration of the RANDS data to NCHS' National Health Interview Survey (NHIS) in an effort to adjust for some of the potential bias in the panel.
+This has been a joint effort between the Division of Research and Methodology's (DRM) Collaborating Center for Questionnaire Design and Evaluation Research (CCQDER) and Collaborating Center for Statistical Research and Survey Design (CCSRSD) and involved the development of the questionnaire, including the development of COVID-19 related questions, as well as the calibration of the RANDS data to NCHS' National Health Interview Survey (NHIS) in an effort to adjust for some of the potential bias in the panel.
 Through the expansion of this existing experimental platform, NCHS was not only able to evaluate approaches to asking about Coronavirus- and pandemic-related topics in a timely manner, but also rapidly respond to, and provide relevant information